Fans can follow the action all day via a number of different outlets

-Anthony Poindexter is in his first season as co-defensive coordinator and safeties coach.
+Anthony Poindexter is in his second season as co-defensive coordinator and safeties coach.
 He was hired Jan.
 2, 2017.

 Poindexter came to Purdue after three seasons (2014-16) as the defensive coordinator and safeties coach at Connecticut.
 Previous to his stay at UConn, he spent 12 seasons at Virginia, his alma mater, in a variety of roles.
 He has coached in six bowl games, including the 2007 Gator Bowl and the 2011 Chick-Fil-A Bowl.

 In 2016, Poindexter coached Senior Bowl-bound safety Obi Melifonwu to All-American Athletic Conference honors.
 Melifonwu finished the season with a team-high 118 tackles, including 73 solo, while also leading the Huskies with four interceptions.
 UConn finished the season ranked seventh in the nation in red zone defense (73 percent).

 During the 2015 season, Poindexter directed a unit that finished the season ranked seventh in the nation in red zone defense (73 percent), 15th in scoring defense (19.5), 20th in passing defense (189.3) and 33rd in total defense (355.1).
 Senior safety Andrew Adams was named second team All-AAC after leading the Huskies with 103 tackles, including 3.5 for loss, and three interceptions.

 Poindexter got his start in collegiate coaching as a graduate assistant at Virginia in 2003 before being elevated to running backs coach in 2004.
 He served as Cavaliers' running backs/assistant special teams coach from 2006 to 2008, defensive backs/assistant special teams coach in 2009, safeties and special teams coordinator from 2010 to 2012 and safeties coach in 2013.